MicrosoftDocs/winapps-win32-api/winapps-win32-src/content/microsoft.ui.interop/nf-microsoft-ui-interop-getmonitorfromdisplayid.md

 Type: **[HMONITOR](/windows/win32/winprog/windows-data-types)**

-The display monitor handle that corresponds to the specified *displayId*, if the provided *displayId* is valid and the system has an `HMONITOR` that represents the display monitor.
+The display monitor handle that corresponds to *displayId*, if *displayId* is valid and the system has an **HMONITOR** that represents the display monitor.
 Otherwise, `null`.

 ## -returns